 Nitanee is the founder of the Malibu Chapter of the Nashville Songwriters Association International (NSAI), where she oversees a busy calendar of monthly opportunities.
 She is on the advisory council of the Hawaii Songwriting Festival and on the staff of the Durango Songwriters Expo.
 She produces "Nitanee's Nashville Nights" in Los Angeles, a showcase for hit songwriters and local talent and she recently co-hosted a songwriting retreat at a castle in Macon, France, where she led songwriting workshops and exercises.

 Nitanee’s music has earned many awards and honors.
 In March 2018, she won the Grand Prize in the Children's Category of the John Lennon Songwriting Contest.
 She has earned recognition from the International Songwriting Competition, the Dallas Songwriters Association, the UK Songwriting Contest and many other accolades.
-She earned five “Outstanding Achievement in Songwriting” awards from the Great American Song Contest, and she won Song of the Year from West Coast Songwriters.
+She earned six “Outstanding Achievement in Songwriting” awards from the Great American Song Contest, and she won Song of the Year from West Coast Songwriters.